 The Most Important Thing You Can Do For Your Wellbeing

 I truly believe that our wellbeing is centered on our experience of safety.
-I'm using the word "safety" is it's most board sense of the meaning.
+I'm using the word "safety" in it's most board sense of the meaning.
 Our bodies are experts at determining our safety and in fact are making that judgement based on the most subtle aspects of our enviroment and relationships.
 It is done automatically and unconsciously.
-Whenever, our body determines that something is unsafe, it shifts into a sympathetic state.
-This state can be experienced as unease, irritability, tension, and so much more.
+Whenever, our body determines that something is unsafe, it shifts into the a stressed state.
+This state can be experienced as unease, irritability, tension, alertness and so much more.
 When you think of any aspect of suffering, at it's root cause, I believe it is almost always an experience of a lack of safety.
 Whether that is emotional safety to be one's authentic self or physical safety, we are "hardwired" to want to feel safe in the world.
 And when we do, we feel our best.

 In SIH (Somatic Intutive Healing) School, the foundation of working with others is to establish safety.
 We work with regulating the nervous system and creating an enviroment that supports the vulnerable work of healing.
 Learning to be able to identify and access where our nervous system is at is essential in being able to create the opportunity to choose healing.
 When you learn to see just how much the body is involved in your experiences of wellbeing, developing the tools to have a regulated and soothed nervous system can radically change your life.
 Whether you're interested in personal healing or professional development, I have developed 3 levels of programs to meet you where you're at: click HERE to learn more about my various educational offerings.